-10 best things to do on the Turks and Caicos Islands
+10 best things to do in the Turks and Caicos Islands

-The Turks and Caicos Islands are more than just pretty beaches under an azure sky, flanked by gin clear waters.
-There are so many ways to amuse yourself and family while on the islands; we’ve rounded up some of our favorite things to do on Turks and Caicos…
+The Turks and Caicos Islands are more than just pretty beaches under an azure sky, flanked by gin-clear waters.
+There are so many ways to amuse yourself and family while on the islands; we’ve rounded up some of our favorite things to do in Turks and Caicos…

 If you dream of riding a horse down a beautiful, secluded beach with crystal blue water, then you’ve come to the right place!
 Provo Ponies, a small, friendly stable organizes group and private hikes six days a week.
 Prices start from $96 per person.

 Provo Ponies Riding Stable | 649-241-6350

 With the most extensive National Parks system in the Caribbean, the Turks and Caicos Islands have set aside thirty-three protected areas including National Parks, Nature Reserves, Sanctuaries, and Historical Sites.
 These parks include vital wetlands, coral reefs, mangrove estuaries, and important breeding and nesting grounds for birds and other wildlife.
 Further information call National Parks on 649-941-5122.

 One of the most popular island attractions, the island of Little Water Cay is a Nature Reserve and home to the country’s endemic rock iguanas.
 These miniature dinosaur lookalikes bask in the sun as visitors snap their pictures.
 Easily accessed from the Leeward Marina by several boat tour operators, this island excursion is great for the whole family.